 The UN Fish Stocks Agreement provides an important framework for cooperation to ensure long-term conservation and sustainable use of straddling and highly migratory fish stocks.
 The United States engages in processes at the UN to enhance the effective implementation of the Agreement and promotes consistency with the Agreement in regional fisheries management organization (RFMOs) and other national and international activities.

-Fisheries issues are also annually debated by the UN General Assembly in the negotiation of its Sustainable Fisheries resolution.
+Fisheries issues are also annually debated by the UN General Assembly in the negotiation of its resolution.
 These resulting resolutions often take the international debate forward on issues of key concern.
 For example, in recent years these resolutions have addressed IUU fishing, science-based management of fish stocks, the protection of vulnerable marine ecosystems, and bycatch management and reduction, among many other issues.

 UN Food and Agriculture Organization